A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

     ![Jaagrath Kreeg](./NPC-Monsters-Statblocks/jaagrath_kreeg.png)

   - **Encounter Notes:**
     - B29 and B30 are likely to run together and become a severe to extreme threat.
+If they do then don't add any more reinforcements unless you are sure they can handle them.

   - **Loot:**
     - +2 Striking Ogre Hook [P10]